Beverly Hills, California: In popular culture

+The Will Rogers Memorial Park was a filming location for the 1921 Charlie Chaplin film The Idle Class in addition to the 1932 Laurel and Hardy movie Pack Up Your Troubles.

 Beverly Hills frequently appears in popular culture as a place of conspicuous wealth or luxury, although the actual demographics of the city are more complex.
 In some films, such as 1990's Pretty Woman, substantial filming took place in the city; in many others, however, such as Beverly Hills Cop (1984), little is shown besides establishing shots of landmarks such as the Beverly Hills Hotel and Rodeo Drive.

 In television, the scene in the opening credits of The Andy Griffith Show (1960–1968), in which Sheriff Taylor and Opie carry fishing poles past a pond, was shot at the Franklin Canyon Reservoir north of the city, just west of Coldwater Canyon.
-The CBS sitcom The Beverly Hillbillies (1962–71) followed a hillbilly family who relocate to Beverly Hills from the Ozarks.
+The CBS sitcom The Beverly Hillbillies (1962–1971) followed a hillbilly family who relocate to Beverly Hills from the Ozarks.
 The city also features in the name of the 1990s soap opera Beverly Hills, 90210, revolving around the lives of teenagers attending the fictional West Beverly Hills High School.

+The Real Housewives of Beverly Hills is a reality television franchise.

+Beverly Hills appears in the 2005 video game Tony Hawk's American Wasteland.
+It is where the player's skatepark is located, also being featured as an area the player can steal items for the skatepark.